valboz/VBMicrolensing/docs/python/CriticalCurvesAndCaustics.md

 VBMicroLensing offers the calculation of critical curves and caustics with an arbitrary number of points through the functions ```Caustics``` and ```CriticalCurves``` for binary lenses, and `Multicaustics` and `Multicriticalcurves` for multiple lenses.

 The result is a list of curves, where each curve is a pair of lists containing the x and y coordinates of the points along the curve.
-The use of these objects is very intuitive, as illustrated by this examples:
+The use of these objects is very intuitive, as illustrated by these examples:

 ## Binary Lens